AaronBush07/wg_dev_test/README.md

 Instead of a real database, a mock database using pg-mem has been used.
 It behaves almost the same as a real postgres database just in memory.

 Server side validation has been done via the Joi library.
 It should be self-explanatory as to how it works based on the schema.js file found in the validation folder.

+For the design of the api, I've gone for using pricemin, pricemax etc. I've interpreted the ratings to be the same.

+Pagination is a bonus.